i4zeeshan/Blinkit_Regional_Store_Analysis/README.md

 * **Expansion Anomalies Decoded:** The apparent $30\%$ revenue spike in **2018** followed by a sharp drop in **2020** was an asset-driven anomaly rather than a shift in consumer demand baseline.
 In 2018, the business doubled its physical deployment pace by launching **2 outlets simultaneously**, whereas all other operational years only established a single facility.

 ### Recommendations
-1. **Optimize Hyper-Local Visibility:** Leverage the compact format of **Grocery Stores** in dense urban tiers.
+1. **Optimize Local Visibility:** Leverage the compact format of **Grocery Stores** in dense urban tiers.
 Their small real estate footprint yields maximum product visibility index scores while matching the ticket sizes of large supermarkets.
 2. **Replicate Tier 3 Diversification:** Future expansion models into Tier 1 and Tier 2 spaces should abandon uniform store layouts.
 Instead, replicate the Tier 3 model by mixing standard supermarkets with small format grocery systems to capture both impulse and planned household shopping trips.